 Leadership Skills for Medical Groups

-Physicians and executive healthcare professionals looking to start a medical group will need to take on a brand new set of responsibilities such as management, accounting and billing, information technology, human resources, and risk management which were previously handled by hospital administrators.
+Physicians and professionals seeking an executive healthcare career at a medical group will need to take on a brand new set of responsibilities such as management, accounting and billing, information technology, human resources, and risk management which were previously handled by hospital administrators.

 According to the Advisory Board, organizational culture, especially within medical groups, from Managing Director Jessica Sweeney-Platt, states the No. 1 priority is “a clear, robust, cohesive vision for what the group intends to achieve.”